Ciechanowiec: History

-During World War II, the city was badly destroyed, as a result of the Molotov–Ribbentrop Pact, first by the soldiers of the Red Army, and after June 1941 by the German Army.
+During World War II, the town was badly destroyed, as a result of the Molotov–Ribbentrop Pact, first by the soldiers of the Red Army, and after June 1941 by the German Army.
 The Jewish population was almost completely exterminated at the Treblinka extermination camp.
-After the war, reconstruction lasted a long time and the city has not regained its former importance and population that it once had.
+After the war, reconstruction lasted a long time and the town has not regained its former importance and population that it once had.

 Jewish family names like Ciechanowiec, Ciechanowiecki, Ciechanowicz, Ciechanowski and Chechanover originated from this town.

 Geography

 Ciechanowiec is located in eastern Poland about 130 km northeast from Warsaw and around 80 km west from the Białowieża Forest in the Territory of Preserved Landscape of the Valley of the Bug and Nurzec Rivers.
 The Nurzec River divides the town into two parts: the Left Side and the Right Side.

 Demographics

 According to the 1921 census, the village was inhabited by 3,291 people, among whom 1,568 were Roman Catholic, 39 Orthodox, 34 Evangelical and 1,649 Jewish.
 At the same time, 1,653 inhabitants declared Polish nationality, 21 German, 11 Belarusian and 1,693 Jewish.
 There were 361 residential buildings in the village.

 Detailed data as of 31 December 2021: